CumulusNetworks/cldemo-lnv-to-evpn/README.md

 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible network -a 'net commit'
 ```

-This will return a fairly significant amount of output from each node showing the diff of the config files where the NCLU changes are being applied.
+This commit will return a fairly significant amount of output from each node returning the diff of the config files where the NCLU changes are being applied.
 NCLU is also restarting services and applying interface changes as necessary.

+This is the moment where BGP will restart and interfaces will be reloaded to apply configuration changes (specifically the bridge learning change).

 7. Verify